Peggy: And I’m Peggy Moss. This is episode 5 of the Blakes Continuity Video Chat.

 Peggy: Until next time, be safe and stay well.

-) examines how changes in the Canadian legal landscape can impact businesses in our post-COVID reality and beyond.
+Our Blakes Sound Business podcast examines how changes in the Canadian legal landscape can impact businesses.
 Lawyers across our offices discuss the unique challenges, risks, legal developments, opportunities and government policies that you need to be aware of.
 We also cover diversity and inclusion and other social responsibility topics that matter to you.